Triclosan legislation passes

-Following that defeat, FMR worked with Ecolab, the soap industry, public health experts, and state legislators to develop a negotiated compromised that narrowed the language to include just consumer cleaning products used for hand and body cleansing and would not take effect until January 1, 2017.
+Following that defeat, FMR worked with Ecolab, the soap industry, public health experts, and state legislators to negotiate compromise language to narrow the scope to just consumer cleaning products used for hand and body cleansing, with an effective date of January 1, 2017.
 While FMR hoped for a 2015-2016 effective date, we were able to secure some industry support through this compromise language.

 The final votes

 The Senate passed the final bill on May 13, 2014 by a vote of 58-0.
 The House passed the final bill on May 14, 2014 by a vote of 110-19.
 Governor Dayton is expected to sign the bill into law, making Minnesota the first state to adopt a phase-out of triclosan in consumer hand soap and body washes in the nation.

 FMR wishes to thank all of our partners and friends who made this victory possible.
 More than 900 Minnesotans signed our petition in favor of this bill, and nearly 400 people personally contacted their legislators asking them to support this initiative.

 We are also grateful for the support and cooperation of the Minnesota Environmental Partnership, Conservation Minnesota, the University of Minnesota Center for Infectious Disease Research & Policy, Healthy Food Action, The Minnesota Medical Association, Rep. Diane Loeffler, Sen. John Marty, Rep. Melissa Hortman, Rep. Jean Wagenius, Rep. Rick Hansen, Rep. Joe Atkins, Rep. Denny McNamara, Rep. Erin Murphy, Rep. Paul Thissen, and the 168 bipartisan legislators who voted in favor of this language.